Garden City Career Connection Academy

 Family Literacy allows parents and children an opportunity to go to school together.
 Adults work on literacy skills and participate in programs such as Parent Education and Parent-Child Time while their children experience an Early Childhood setting.

-• Adult Education: Adults work on a high school diploma, GED or ESL.
+• Adult Education: Adults work on a high school diploma, GED or ELA.

 • Parent-Child Time: Parents learn about their child through parent-child activities.